canonical/operator/README.md

 All relation events have some additional metadata that does not belong in the Relation object, such as, for a relation-joined event, the name of the (remote) unit that is joining the relation.
 That is what determines what `ops.model.Unit` you get when you get `RelationJoinedEvent().unit` in an event handler.

 In order to supply this parameter, you will have to **call** the event object and pass as `remote_unit_id` the id of the remote unit that the event is about.
+The reason that this parameter is not supplied to `Relation` but to relation events, is that the relation already ties 'this app' to some 'remote app' (cfr. the `Relation.remote_app_name` attr), but not to a specific unit.
+What remote unit this event is about is not a `State` concern but an `Event` one.

+The `remote_unit_id` will default to the first ID found in the relation's `remote_unit_ids`, but if the test you are writing is close to that domain, you should probably override it and pass it manually.

 ```python
 from scenario import Relation, Event